sah/java-tutorial/03-First-Test.md

 Running Your First Test
 =====

-Now that you've got a Maven project created, let's run the tests that were created by the Maven archetype generation to make sure that everything works.
+Now that you've got a JUnit or TestNG Maven project created, let's run the tests that were created by the Maven archetype generation to make sure that everything works.

 **Mac/Linux/Windows**

-Run the following command from your `sauce-java-tutorial` directory:
+Run the following command from your `sauce-tutorial` directory:

     mvn test